natgo/wt-wiki-scraper/wikitext-transpiled/ground/Tiger%20II%20(H)%20Sla.16.md

 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|KwK43 (88 mm)}}

-The main gun this Panzer beholds is the long-barreled 88 mm KwK43 gun.
-This gun performs astoundingly well for this BR, offering high muzzle velocity with more than enough post-penetration damage.
+The main gun of this tank is the long-barreled 88 mm KwK43 cannon, which performs astoundingly well for this BR, offering high muzzle velocity with more than enough post-penetration damage.
 The muzzle velocity of this gun sits at around 1,000 m/s for APCBC and 1,400 m/s for the APCR round, and also has HEAT shells, making it an exceptional sniper and brawler alike.
 The APCBC stock shell gets a fair amount of explosive filler with a wide knock-out capability upon penetration.
-This shell exceeds in ammo-racking enemy tanks, so aim for ammo stowage on the enemy vehicle.
+This shell excels in ammo-racking enemy tanks, so aim for ammo stowage on the enemy vehicle.
 The APCR should only really be used for engagements on enemies you cannot punch through with APCBC alone, since it offers significantly higher penetration at the expense of post-penetration damage, making it a very situational round.
-The same can be applied to the HEAT shell for long-range, as penetration dropoff does not matter on angled armour layouts, but instead offers poorer penetration values.
+The same can be applied to the HEAT shell for long-range, as penetration drop-off does not matter on angled armour layouts, but instead offers poorer penetration values.

 {| class="wikitable" style="text-align:center" width="100%"
 |-